RikkaApps/Sui/README.md

 For existing apps that already support Shizuku, add support for Sui (including changes for Shizuku API v11) should only take less than half an hour.

-### Command-line tool
+### Interactive shell

-Sui has a command-line tool to allow you to run commands.
-It's not a full shell (for now).
+Sui provides interactive shell.

 Since Sui does not add files to `PATH`, the files need to be copied manually.
 See `/data/adb/sui/post-install.example.sh` to learn how to do this automatically.

-After the files are correctly copied, use `sui --help` to see how to use the tool.
+After the files are correctly copied, use `rish` as 'sh'.

 > What's the meaning of this tool?
 There is already "su" from Magisk.
 >
 > This does helped me to investigate [a bug of Magisk](https://github.com/topjohnwu/Magisk/issues/3976) that happens rarely.
 At that time, Magisk's su is not available.

 ## Guide for application developers